shaojun/open_docs/LiteFccCore_UniversalAPI_en.md

 LiteFccCore is a software application (also called as **FCC** in fueling industry), it runs on a PC with I/O Ports(like serial port, Ethernet), the FCC internally integrated(implemented) many device communication protocols, by using I/O Ports, it can communicating with different devices(Dispenser, ATGs, Sensors) with protocol defined messages.

-LiteFccCore is designed for modularization, different functions are implemented as PlugIn(s) internally, for most sceniaro, the developer or the user are work or use a PlugIn, each PlugIn can providing a configuration user interface(Config UI), and some other functions.
+LiteFccCore is designed for modularization, different functions are implemented as PlugIn(s) internally, for most sceniaro, the developer or the user are work or use for a PlugIn, each PlugIn can providing a configuration user interface(Config UI), and some other functions.